John McCain, US war hero and political maverick, dead at 81 - AFP

 'All in his debt'

-President Trump, who once mocked McCain's war record, said he sent his "deepest sympathies and respect."
+US President Donald Trump, who once mocked McCain's war record, said he sent his "deepest sympathies and respect."

 A rare Republican critic of Trump, McCain accused the president of "naivete," "egotism" and of sympathizing with autocrats.
 He cast a decisive vote last year that killed Republican attempts to repeal Barack Obama's health care reforms, something Trump never forgave.